SciML/Catalyst.jl/README.md

 `ReactionSystem`s can be used to generate ModelingToolkit-based models, allowing the easy simulation and parameter estimation of mass action ODE models, Chemical Langevin SDE models, stochastic chemical kinetics jump process models, and more.
-Generated models can be used with solvers throughout the broader [SciML](https://sciml.ai) ecosystem, including higher-level SciML packages (e.g. for sensitivity analysis, parameter estimation, machine learning applications, etc).
+Generated models can be used with solvers throughout the broader Julia and [SciML](https://sciml.ai) ecosystems, including higher-level SciML packages (e.g. for sensitivity analysis, parameter estimation, machine learning applications, etc).